Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/7-P2P_Networking_slides.md

 ## Identity and Trust
 * Every node has an public private key pair or PeerId which allows to verify who we are talking too.
 * Authorization is NOT default.
 (Some systems may not require any authorization from a peer you can think of this as a tuning on permission..)
-* Reputation systems are one way to identify bad actors(Blacklist IP for instance)
+* Reputation systems are one way to identify bad actors(Blacklist IP for instance, we use reputation in substrate)
+    - i.e. duplicate messages
+    - Try to maintain connections with the nodes that have the highest reputation (With some randomness to allow new nodes to join)
 ---
 ## DOS
 * KAD-DHT are vulnerable to sybils.